Hornet Bank massacre: Background

-Iman attack
+Yiman raid on Hornet Bank

+The Yiman people, at some stage during 1857, decided to take revenge on the Fraser family by organising a large attack on Hornet Bank.
+They were assisted in this by several Aboriginal men from outside their community.
+Firstly, a man named Beilba, who was possibly a Kongabula and who had a reputation for successful raids on the colonists to the south, became regarded as a leading figure in the Hornet Bank attack.
+Furthermore, at least two former troopers of the Native Police had joined with the Yiman, giving them practical experience of European methods of violence.
+Finally, there was Baulie, an Aboriginal servant of the Frasers, who turned against his masters and gave the Yiman insider knowledge of Hornet Bank.

-The Iman attacked the Fraser homestead between one or two o'clock in the morning of 27 October 1857.
-Those in the house were Martha Fraser, eight of her nine children, Henry Neagle (their tutor), two white station hands who lived in a hut 1 km from the station, and Jimmy, an Aboriginal servant.
-The evening before the attack, Jimmy, persuaded to collaborate, had killed all the station dogs.
-By all accounts, the Iman initially intended to kidnap one of the Fraser women but things got out of hand after the first Fraser to confront them was killed.
-The attackers killed the men, castrated Neagle, raped Martha Fraser and her two eldest daughters, clubbed them and the remaining children to death, and speared to death the two station hands as they arrived to wash up before retiring for the night.
+The Yiman force attacked the Fraser homestead between one and two o'clock in the morning of 27 October 1857.
+Those in the house were Martha Fraser, eight of her nine children, Henry Neagle (their tutor), two White station hands who lived in a hut 1 km from the station, and Baulie, who hours before the attack had killed all the station dogs and then guided the raiders to where the settlers were sleeping.
+By all accounts, the Yiman initially intended to kidnap one of the Fraser women, but things got out of hand after the first Fraser to confront them was killed.
+The attackers killed the men, castrated Neagle, raped Martha Fraser and her two eldest daughters, clubbed them and the remaining children to death, and speared to death the two station hands.

 The only survivor was fourteen-year-old Sylvester "West" Fraser who, after being hit on the head with a waddy, had fallen between the wall and bed.
-The Aboriginals were distracted by the arrival of the two station hands, allowing Sylvester to crawl under his mattress and remain concealed.
-Sylvester later ran "without hat or boots and in a terribly bruised state" 12 mi to nearby Cardin Station and raised the alarm.
-Station hands immediately formed a posse and located a large mob of Aboriginals sleeping some 10 mi from the Fraser property.
-They "showed them no mercy".
+The Aboriginal raiders were distracted by the arrival of the two station hands, allowing Sylvester to crawl under his mattress and remain concealed.
+He later ran "without hat or boots and in a terribly bruised state" 12 mi to nearby Cardin Station and raised the alarm.
+Station hands immediately formed a posse and located a large mob of Aboriginals sleeping some 10 mi from the Fraser property; they "showed them no mercy".

 Killed

-The victims were buried on the property.
+The victims of the Hornet Bank attack, who were later buried on the property, included: